ethsana/sana-docs/docs/working-with-ant/backups.md

 id: backups
 ---

-In order to ensure you are able to redeploy your Bee node in the event of a disaster, the contents of several directories must be retained.
+In order to ensure you are able to redeploy your Ant node in the event of a disaster, the contents of several directories must be retained.

 :::danger
 Your keys represent your ability to access your BZZ.
 Make sure to back up your keys directory in multiple places, so you can keep your BZZs safe!
 See below to discover the location of your keys.